-- The school will maintain a current record of all staff and pupils who are granted access to the school's computers and ICT equipment. - All staff must read and sign the 'Acceptable use for staff agreement' before using any school ICT resource. - At Key Stage 1, access to the Internet will be by adult demonstration with directly supervised access to specific approved online materials. - Parents will be asked to sign and return a consent form for pupil access. - Parents will be informed that pupils will be provided with supervised Internet access (see Appendix II).
+- The school will maintain a current record of all staff and pupils who are granted access to the school's computers and ICT equipment. - All staff must read and sign the 'Acceptable use for staff agreement' before using any school ICT resource. - At Key Stage 1, access to the Internet will be by adult demonstration with directly supervised access to specific approved online materials. - Parents will be informed that pupils will be provided with supervised Internet access via the home school agreement.